asmataamallah25/Edge_AI_With_FIWARE_End_Of_Study_Project/README.md

 - Updates the Context Broker with new SoH values
 - Runs for the specified duration, updating SoH at regular intervals.

+## Contributing
+Feel free to contribute to this project by forking the repository, creating your own branch and submitting a pull request with your improvements.
+We welcome all contributions that enhance the functionality or performance of the system.